iam-arshad/cli-node-quiz/README.md

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/iam_arshad_) or [LinkedIn](https://www.linkedin.com/in/iam-arshad/).
+If you have any questions, feel free to reach out to me on [Github](https://github.com/iam-arshad/) or [LinkedIn](https://www.linkedin.com/in/iam-arshad/).

 ## Future Plans

-I will publish this package in npm registry.
+- Add new features and functionalities to further enrich the user experience and meet evolving requirements.
+- Implement performance optimizations to enhance the overall efficiency and speed of the application.